 You will have to breathe in the fresh air.

 You will suffer from an overload of oxygen.
 This will make your lungs hurt.
 You don’t want that to happen.
 Stay at home.

-Andharban Trek: Challenges you and test your limits
+Andharban Trek: Challenges you and tests your limits

 But the real challenge is how long you can walk straight in an inebriated state, right?
 Can’t test yourself like that on a trek.
 Stay at home!

-We would highly recommend you to join a trek group for 3 reasons.
+We would highly recommend you to join a trekking group for 3 reasons.
 The start point and end point of the trail are 22 kms away by road.
-Unless you have a driver, you don't have any option to commute from the end of the trail to the starting point to get your vehicle.
-You end up meeting likeminded people and making friends.
-There is no mobile coverage during the trail.
+Unless you have a driver, you don't have an option to commute from the end of the trail to the starting point to get your vehicle.
+You end up meeting like-minded people and making friends.
+There is no mobile coverage during the trial.
 It is safer to travel in a group.

 Food Options: There is no lunch/ snacks facility available once you enter the forest